Seattle team gets funding to start human trials of potentially groundbreaking coronavirus treatment

 The treatment is currently used safely in early clinical trials for lymphoma, leukemia and multiple-myeloma and pioneered by New Jersey-based biotech company Celularity, which will provide the funding for the COVID-19 trials.

 Celularity has filed an investigational new drug application with the FDA, which would have to approve the trials going ahead at medical centers nationwide.
-That typically takes about seven weeks, but Casper hopes to cut that significantly and said – if all goes well – he should start seeing within a couple of weeks after that whether patients are responding positively.
+That typically takes about seven weeks, but Casper hopes to cut that significantly and said – if all goes well – researchers should start seeing within a couple of weeks after that whether patients are responding positively.

 Casper said about half of the Infectious Disease Research Institute’s 55 employees will be devoted to the trials.